bigjohnson/MikroTikMqtt/README.md

 * The installation will restart the router.
 * In the IoT/MQTT menu add a broker.
 ![adding broker](img/2_broker.png)
-* If your broker has SSL you can enable it, but you need trust the root certificates for many common certificate authorities in the System/certificate/settings menu.
+* If your broker has SSL and a cert root signed SSL certificate you can enable it, but you need trust the root certificates for many common certificate authorities in the System/certificate/settings menu.
 ![enable ssl root certs](img/3_certificates.png)
 * Test the mqtt broker connection publish something.
 ![test publish message](img/4_mqtt_publish.png)